Security Risks for tourists in Costa Rica

 - Women in particular should not walk alone on the street or beach at night.

 - With a rental car be alert if you have a flat tire and people show up to help you.

-Your accident might have been manipulated and your helpers just want to rob you.
+Your accident might have been manipulated and the helpers just want to rob you.